 Today, Patty’s Cakes and Desserts menu features a whopping 32 flavors of cupcakes, as well as cake balls, cookies, ice cream, and customizable cakes.

-To support that amount of variability, Philip and Patty needed a comprehensive Point of Sale and platform to streamline their business.
+To support that amount of variability, Philip and Patty needed a comprehensive point of sale (POS) platform to streamline their business.
 “Revel has really impacted my business to make things easier, to allow me to be more comfortable with the day-to-day and really just focus on the core business,” said Phillip.